patterniha/MMDF/README.md

    - almost all websites behind fastly

+   - all meta services (facebook, instagram, whatsapp, ...)

-   - twitter, reddit, instagram, facebook, whatsapp,...
+   - twitter, reddit, netflix, ...

 * **websites that **do not allow** domain fronting:**